 Click Select a sub-geography from the edit panel and pick one of the options.
 Census blocks or census block groups are often useful because they will give you the most detailed information about your geography.

 The Style By Data button on the right will turn blue.
 Click it and choose the data you want to use.
 You can search for it, or use the filters that show up on the left to narrow down your options.
+Follow this tour to get more hands on.

 Once you find your data, click the dropdown menu to double check that the year the data is from is the one you want (usually the most recent year) and then the blue plus button to add it to your map.